-7.1 The Clerk will email copies of the Notice of Meeting, agenda and papers for a meeting to members at least 722, clear days before the meeting.
-The CEO will
+7.1 The Clerk will email copies of the Notice of Meeting, agenda and papers for a meeting to members at least 523, clear days before the meeting.
+The CEO will ensure that these are posted on the Authority's website and are made available for inspection at the Authority's office when they are emailed to members.
+Failure to

-17 Articles 8(6) and 14(5) North Western IFCA Order 2010
+18 Articles 8(6) and 14(5) North Western IFCA Order 2010